mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 `Name: class_of_worker, dtype: int64`

 #### Binning numerical variables
 Before proceeding to the modeling stage, let’s look at numeric variables and reflect on possible ways for binning.
 The specific variable we are interested in binning would be `age`; as seen previously where we plotted `age` against `wage_per_hour` colored by `income level`, with `income level` at binary value 0 for those 20 and under.
+There are various rule-of-thumbs to determine the binning range such as decision trees, I have included one such article [here](https://clevertap.com/blog/how-to-convert-numerical-variables-to-categorical-variables-with-decision-trees/) on deciding the binning range for variables.

 We first define a function that allows us to easily bin variables:
 ```javascript